 Sharon holds a PhD in Theatre Studies from the Graduate School and University Center, City University of New York (CUNY).
 Her awards and grants include a Fulbright grant for doctoral studies, a Dan David post-doctoral award, a post-doctoral grant as member in a research team supported by GIF (German Israeli Foundation), a membership in a research group at the Mandel Scholion Interdisciplinary Research Center in the Humanities and Jewish Studies at the Hebrew University (2015-2016), and a research grant from the Israel Science Foundation (ISF) 2017-2021 for the project "The Art of Adaptation: The Theatre of Rina Yerushalmi and the Itim Ensemble."
 Her work on "Video Annotation" as part of this research project was featured in the exhibition "Primary Sources: Activating the Archive" at the TAU University Gallery (2022).

 Until 2016 Sharon was a senior lecturer at the Department of Comparative Literature at Bar-Ilan University.
 In 2013-2014 Sharon served as the Lisa and Douglas Goldman Visiting Israeli Professor of the Helen Diller Institute for Jewish Law and Israel Studies at UC Berkeley, where she taught at TDPS (Theatre, Dance, and Performance Studies) the following courses: "Representing the Shoah in the Theatre," "Modern Theatre and Religious Sources," "Gender and Identity in Jewish Drama," and "Contemporary Israeli Theatre."
-She also taught and lectured at the International Graduate Summer School of the Department of Theatre and Media Studies at the University of Mainz, Germany.
+She also taught and lectured at the International Graduate Summer School of the Department of Theatre and Media Studies at the University of Mainz, Germany (2011; 2013; 2015).